Announcing the Level 7 All-Around Champion at our first meet of the season.

 i hear him singing handel’s alleluia as he makes it to the corner

-sounds a lot like nat king cole, yeah he’s singing from his soul
+sounds a lot like nat king cole, yeah he’s gotta lotta soul

 i laugh ’cause it says “her lawyer was better than mine”

 maybe next time I’ll stop and sing for a while